tomexiskandar/bintang/README.rst

 Bintang.Table.to_json()
 -----------------------
 This is just a placeholder.
-In python, serializing a dict object to JSON is trivia.
-Conversion will be done by json.JSONEncoder().
+Python make it easy when serializing a dict object to JSON.
+Conversion would be done by built-in json.JSONEncoder().
 Here an example of using our to_dict() function then use build-in module json to convert/export dict to JSON.

 .. code:: python

+   # other modules here
+   # ...
    import json
-   # other modules here

    # other codes here
+   # ...

    dict_obj = bt['table_name'].to_dict()

    # example to serialise dict_obj to json string
    json_str = json.dumps(dict_obj)
    # use json_str here!
+   # ...

    # example to write dict_obj to a json file